-Except for the professional actors, this movie featured over 13,000 volunteer Civil War re-enactors who paid their own way, provided their own props and uniforms and fought the battles presented on screen using the same tactics as were current at the time.
+Except for the professional actors, this movie featured over thirteen thousand volunteer Civil War re-enactors who paid their own way, provided their own props and uniforms and fought the battles presented on-screen using the same tactics as were current at the time.
 The re-enactors were in Gettysburg for the 125th anniversary of the battle during July 1-3, 1988.
 Most of the battle footage was filmed for the CNN news coverage of the re-enactment.
 The footage not used in the news story was used for the movie.

 Sam Elliott is the only principal actor in the film who wears a worn and faded uniform.
 When he was issued a brand new uniform for the film, he called costume expert Luster Bayless and asked for instructions to properly age his uniform.
 This process he carried out personally in his motel bathroom.

-There were actually 3 Chamberlain brothers at Gettysburg although only two are in the film.
-Brother John Chamberlain was a Doctor who had come down to visit his brothers Joshua and Thomas.
-When Lee invaded Pennsylvania John stayed with the 20th Maine to help.
+There were actually three Chamberlain brothers at Gettysburg, although only two are in the film.
+Brother John Chamberlain was a doctor, who had come down to visit his brothers Joshua and Thomas.
+When Lee invaded Pennsylvania, John stayed with the 20th Maine to help.
 He treated the wounded of the 20th Maine on Little Round Top as well as helping afterwards at various field hospitals.
-The line in the film "Split up, another close one like that and it could be a bad day for mother" was actually said by J L Chamberlain to his brothers John and Tom.
+The line in the film "Split up, another close one like that and it could be a bad day for mother", was actually said by J.L.
+Chamberlain to his brothers John and Tom.
 A shell had exploded in the trees over their heads as they climbed up Little Round Top together giving them a rather close call.

 Towards the end of the intermission during its theatrical run, theaters had the lights half-dimmed and the track "Killer Angels" from the score played.
 This was conceived by the filmmakers as a way to help bring the audience back to the film's atmosphere.

-The final scene of the movie, when Tom and Joshua Lawrence Chamberlain are reunited on the battlefield as the sun goes down, was the final scene to be filmed, a rare occurance for a motion picture.
-It took aprox. one dozen takes to shoot.
+The final scene of the movie, when Tom and Joshua Lawrence Chamberlain are reunited on the battlefield as the sun goes down, was the final scene to be filmed, a rare occurrence for a motion picture.
+It took approximately one dozen takes to shoot.